paulwexler/opinions/on_coding/README.md

 It is rare to need in-line comments in Python.
 In other words you seldom need a "how" for the "how".
 The doc string should be the "what".
+This almost always includes a description of the input and output.
 As for the "why",
 it derives from the context of the caller's "what", and it should be completely transparent to the component's "what".
+The "why" comes from your imagination and it constitutes your understanding of the component's relation to the implementation.

 Remember that Python's `help` apparatus displays the doc strings.
 Start the interpreter, import your module, run `help`